 Functions

-Fatty acids have many roles in the cell.
+FAs have many roles in the cell.

-They are an energy source.
-After being released from intracellular triglycerides, they are oxidized to produce ATP within the cell itself or, if released from adipose tissue triglycerides, in the cells of other tissues and organs, mainly carried in the bloodstream by albumins.
-Liver, hearth and skeletal muscle are the main sites of oxidation.
-Cells obtain more energy from their oxidation than from the oxidation of carbohydrates and proteins, on average 9 kcal/g against 4 kcal/g of proteins and carbohydrates, although the oxidation of short-chain saturated FA yields less energy: for example, acetic acid, 3.5 kcal/g, propionic acid, 5.0 kcal/g of, butyric acid, 6.0 kcal/g, caproic acid, 7.5 kcal/g.
+Cells obtain more energy from their oxidation than from the oxidation of carbohydrates and proteins, on average 9 kcal/g against 4 kcal/g of proteins and carbohydrates, although the oxidation of short-chain saturated FAs yields less energy: for example, acetic acid, 3.5 kcal/g, propionic acid, 5.0 kcal/g of, butyric acid, 6.0 kcal/g, caproic acid, 7.5 kcal/g.

 References